 What is a judgment?

 A judgment is an official result of a lawsuit in court.
 In debt collection lawsuits, the judge may award the creditor or debt collector a judgment against you.
-If you don’t respond to a legal complaint, you will lose your chance to defend yourself and you may find that a judgment is entered against you for the amount claimed in the lawsuit if you:
+You are likely to have a judgment entered against you for the amount claimed in the lawsuit if you:

 - Don’t respond to the lawsuit in a timely manner.

 The judge may also award additional fees against you to cover collection costs, interest, and possibly attorney fees.

 Important: Judgments give debt collectors much stronger tools to collect the debt from you.
 Those tools can include wage or bank account garnishments, as well as putting on a lien on your home.